Music Library

 You can manage your recently played songs list.

-• Delete List: You can delete the entire list of recently played songs.
+• Delete List — delete the entire list of recently played songs.

-• Change List Size: You can set the number of items that should appear in the list.
+• Change List Size — set the number of items that appear in the list.

-• Export Songs List: Use this action to export your recently played songs list in different formats: M3U, CSV, or TXT.
-Detailed instructions are available on our website here.
+• Export Songs List — export your recently played songs list to M3U, CSV, or TXT.
+Detailed instructions are available here.

 Favorites